guardian/grunt-init-template/root/README.md

 * **`preview`**
 files to enable previewing the project at different screen sizes etc. (This folder also contains `default.html`, which is used to render the final `index.html`)

-* **`root`**
+* **`files`**
-any files you want to include in the project, besides your index.html, min.css and data.json files (which are auto-generated).
+any additional files you want to include in the project, besides your index.html, min.css and data.json files (which are auto-generated).
 E.g. images

 * **`styles`**
 .scss files, from which `min.css` is generated